How Does Modern Farming Affect Soil Fertility

 • Land use change

-Modern agriculture practices often require the conversion of natural ecosystems into farmland, leading to deforestation and habitat destruction.
+Modern farming practices often require the conversion of natural ecosystems into farmland, leading to deforestation and habitat destruction.

 • Wildlife damage

-Modern agriculture practices can also cause damage to wildlife, through the use of pesticides and the destruction of natural habitats.
+Modern farming practices can also cause damage to wildlife, through the use of pesticides and the destruction of natural habitats.

 How modern farming affects soil fertility